zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

 	![](media/screenshot_tester-variables.png)

-10. Finally, enter `I want to a veggie pizza at 8:00pm` and press Enter.
+10. Finally, Click **Reset**, type `I want to a veggie pizza at 8:00pm` and press Enter.
 This time the topping menu and the delivery time should be skipped, but the pizza size list should be displayed.

 <br>